United States Postal Service: Paying postage

+All unused U.S. postage stamps issued since 1861 are still valid as postage at their indicated value.
+Non-denominated stamps and those with values denominated by a letter are "valid at the original prices of issue".
+Additionally, Forever Stamps have been sold since 2007, which will always be valid for First-Class Mail up to 1 oz, regardless of rate changes.
+In 2011, all first-class one ounce stamps, except for those sold in select coil sizes, "became forever stamps".

+The cost of mailing a 1 oz First-Class letter increased to 73 cents on July 14, 2024.

 Postage meters

 A postage meter is a mechanical device used to create and apply physical evidence of postage (or franking) to mailed matter.
 Postage meters are regulated by a country's postal authority; for example, in the United States, the United States Postal Service specifies the rules for the creation, support, and use of postage meters.
 A postage meter imprints an amount of postage, functioning as a postage stamp, a cancellation and a dated postmark all in one.
 The meter stamp serves as proof of payment and eliminates the need for adhesive stamps.

 PC Postage

 In addition to using standard stamps, postage can now be printed in the form of an electronic stamp, or e-stamp, from a personal computer using a system called Information Based Indicia.
 This online PC Postage method relies upon application software on the customer's computer contacting a postal security device at the office of the postal service.